 The world turned to social media to grieve, lend a hand and show support.

 As a business owner, how should you post following a calamity?
 A genuine express for sympathy for those affected by the tragedy is one thing, but you do not want to be viewed as yet another company joining in just to improve one’s corporate image.
+Through recent historical events, we explore navigating social media after a catastrophe.

 What should you say?